shinyquagsire23/OpenJKDF2/df2_reimpl/README.md

 - Compile df2_reimpl
 - Copy `df2_reimpl_win.dll` to the same folder as `JK.EXE`, renamed to `df2_reimpl.dll`

+## Linux Partial Compilation

+`openjkdf2` supports an experimental partial compilation for Linux/SDL2, using `make -f Makefile.linux`. `openjkdf2` can then be copied to the same directory as JK.EXE and run.
+It can currently access the player selection, singleplayer, options, and level loading screen before reaching unimplemented code.

+`mmap` is used to maintain all `.rodata`, `.data`, and `.bss` variables in the same addresses as `JK.EXE`, however if `openjkdf2` invokes an unimplemented function, it will segfault at the unimplemented function address.

 ## Current Progress

 Generated using `analyze.py`.
-Some filenames may be inaccurate or incomplete (see `ida_copypaste_funclist.txt` for a full function name listing).
+Some filenames may be inaccurate or incomplete (see `ida_copypaste_funclist_nostdlib.txt` for a full function name listing).

 ```
 [file]                         [size]     [% of text]   [% complete]  [decomp / total]